jinschoi/simplify3d-docs/index.md

 The Other tab contains some of the most used print settings.
 Primarily, this is where you set the **default printing speed**.
 Speeds are specified in mm/min.
 You may see speeds commonly cited on the internet in mm/s; divide or multiply by 60 to convert from one to the other.

-**Outline Underspeed** is used to slow down the perimeters as a percentage of the default print speed.
+**Outline Underspeed** is used to slow down the perimeters to a percentage of the default print speed.
 The tooltip suggests that this only applies to the outermost perimeter, but I have found it actually applies to all perimeters.

 Supports can be tall, fragile towers, so it is sometimes helpful to reduce their speed to reduce the chance of knocking them over.